-They're all around us.
-People who suck all the positive energy out of us to fuel their relentless hunger for negativity, leaving us feeling drained, exhausted, and unhappy.
-And whatever you call them—energy vampires, energy suckers, or just unhappy, negative people—they can wreak havoc on our lives if we don't have effective strategies to deal with them.
+They're all around us: People who suck all the positive energy out of us to fuel their relentless hunger for negativity, leaving us drained, exhausted, and unhappy.
+Whatever you call them—energy vampires, energy suckers, or just unhappy, negative people—they can wreak havoc on your life if you don't have effective strategies to deal with them.

-But there is no reason for you to allow their problems to become yours.
-Here are three simple steps to help you deal with people who drain you.
+There is no reason to allow their problems to become yours.
+Here are three steps to help you deal with people who drain you:

-In the times we live in today, energy, especially the positive kind, is a precious commodity.
-It's not something you should willingly give up to the negative power of those who want to steal your energy.
+In the times we live in, energy, especially the positive kind, is a precious commodity.
+It's not something you should willingly give up to the negative power of those who would steal your energy.
 Instead, keep a positive attitude and surround yourself with positive people who leave you feeling upbeat and energized.
 In the words of Helen Keller, "Keep your face to the sunshine and you cannot see the shadow."

 © 2012 Sherrie Bourg Carter, All Rights Reserved